Kledenai/jsonweaver/README.md

 - 📂 **Convert to XML**: Transform JSON objects into well-structured XML.
 - 📜 **Convert to YAML**: Seamlessly transform JSON into YAML format for configuration files and more.
 - 📦 **Convert to JSONLines (NDJSON)**: Convert JSON arrays to JSONLines format for large-scale data processing and streaming.
+- 🛠️ **Batch processing**: Process large datasets in customizable batches.
+- 🔍 **Validate JSON with JSON Schema**: Ensure your JSON conforms to specified schemas.
 - 🔧 **Compatible with JavaScript and TypeScript**: Ideal for modern projects.

 ## Installation